 Hormone imbalances and fluctuations can have a very powerful effect not only on how we feel, but on our lives in general.
-At times it can be very difficult to see that all the symptoms of hormone imbalances you’re experiencing are actually related, especially when they happen at different times.
+At times it’s very difficult to see that all the symptoms of hormone imbalances you’re experiencing are actually related, especially when they happen at different times.
 Research tells us that the average woman experiences at least 8-10 different symptoms of hormone imbalances during the perimenopause and menopause years.
 And, if not addressed, these symptoms can go on for years.
-This is why it’s very important to be able to connect the dots in order to understand that the underlying cause behind all of these difficult symptoms is often hormone imbalance.
+This is why it’s very important to connect the dots in order to understand that the underlying cause behind all of these difficult symptoms is often hormone imbalance.

 Hormone Imbalances: The Main Culprits in Perimenopause & Menopause Symptoms